Mom Got Life for Her Daughter’s Fiery Death. But Was the Evidence Bogus?

 During a 2004 trial, prosecutors argued that Boes “intentionally sprinkled gasoline in the hallway and in Robin’s bedroom before igniting the fire in the hallway and leaving the home,” the motion states.
 Marquardt and DeHaan backed up this theory with the now-debunked analysis and insisted that a liquid accelerant was used in the hallway—despite the fact that no residue was ever found.

-“It was shocking but the prosecution put on a very good show,” Rayne said.
+“It was shocking but the prosecution put on a very good show,” Payne said.
 “They even had a fireman come in in a fire outfit.”

 Boes testified that she was innocent but “became convinced that she could have gone insane and started the fire because she believed the lies told to her by investigators through hours of interrogation on August 7,” the motion states.